frhl/genoppi-v4/README.md

 # Overview

 Genoppi is an open-source software for performing quality control and analyzing quantitative proteomic data.
-Genoppi streamlines the integration of proteomic data with external datasets such as known protein-protein interactions in published literature, data from genetic studies, gene set annotations, or other user-defined inputs.
-This README provides instructions for locally installing the Genoppi package and shiny application within R.
+In particular, it streamlines the integration of proteomic data with external datasets such as known protein-protein interactions in published literature, data from genetic studies, gene set annotations, or other user-defined inputs.

+This README provides instructions in R for locally installing the Genoppi software, which consists of two main components: an R package and a shiny application implemented using the R package.
+The application is also available remotely at <http://www.lagelab.org/genoppi/>.

-We also provide a [supplementary protocol](inst/shiny-examples/myapp/www/supplementary_protocol_20200414.pdf) to describe the user interface of the shiny application, which is also available at www.lagelab.org/genoppi.
+In addition, we provide a [welcome guide](inst/shiny-examples/myapp/www/welcome_guide_200415.pdf) to describe the user interface of the application.
+The guide also describes the accepted format of various input files; example inputs can be found in [tests/testthat/data] (tests/testthat/data).

-# Installation
+## Installation

 ```R